 Recent changes in New Jersey alimony law have changed the formerly Permanent Duration Alimony payments into Open Duration Alimony.
 Generally applied to intermediate to long-term marriages, the new open duration alimony allows for several changes, including a potentially shorter duration, flexibility on payment amounts during periods of unemployment, and most importantly, alimony payments will be able to cease upon retirement.
 Speak with a licensed NJ alimony attorney for the most up-to-date information on open duration alimony.

-Several main factors affect the amount and duration of alimony payments in a NJ divorce action.
+Several main factors affect the amount and duration of alimony payments in an NJ divorce action.
 For a complete understanding of how alimony is determined, consult with an experienced NJ alimony lawyer.
-Some of these factors, include:
+Some of these factors include:

 Before making any rash decisions regarding your impending divorce, consult with the experienced New Jersey family law and alimony attorneys at Villani & DeLuca, P.C.
 Schedule a free consultation to discuss your individual case, possible spousal support or alimony concerns, custody issues and division of assets.
 Available night and day, call 732-965-3350 to speak with a qualified divorce lawyer today.